 Plasma Studio was invited to conceive a site specific installation for the launch of this new gallery for architecture in the Arts District East Pilsen, Chicago.
+The perception and experience of the highly articulated space, with its multiple levels and mezzanines, were to be intensified, allowing visitors to see and discover the existing space in a completely new way through the intervention.

 3G Chicago